Transformers: Dark of the Moon: Worldwide

 Transformers: Dark of the Moon had grossed $352.3 million in North America, and $771.4 million in other territories, for a worldwide total of $1.123 billion.
-It was the fifth highest-grossing film of all time and the second highest-grossing film of 2011.
-On August 3, 2011, the film crossed the $1 billion mark, making it the second Paramount Pictures film to do so, along with Titanic.
+It was the fifth highest-grossing film of all time and the second-highest-grossing film of 2011.
+On August 3, 2011, the film crossed the $1 billion mark, making it the second Paramount film to do so, along with Titanic.
 Its worldwide opening weekend ($382.4 million) is the fourth-largest ever and the largest for Paramount It set an IMAX worldwide opening-weekend record with $23.1 million (first surpassed by Deathly Hallows – Part 2).
 It reached $400 million (6 days), $500 million (9 days), $600 million (12 days) and $700 million (16 days) in record time, but lost all records to Deathly Hallows – Part 2.

 North America

 The film opened in 4,088 theaters including a then-record total of 2,789 3-D locations.
 It made $5.5 million during Tuesday 9 p.m. showings, $8 million during midnight showings and $37.7 million on its opening day (Wednesday)—including Tuesday showings.
 This was the sixth-best opening Wednesday.
 However, all these figures were lower than Revenge of the Fallen.
 On Thursday, it earned $21.5 million, falling 43%, an improvement from its predecessor's Wednesday-to-Thursday decline.
 It grossed $33.0 million on Friday totaling $97.8 million.
 Its 3-D share accounted for 60% of its gross, which was atypical due to the downturn in 3D attendance in North America.
 For its three-day opening weekend (Friday-to-Sunday), it grossed $97.9 million, topping the box office ahead of Cars 2.
 It achieved the third-largest opening weekend of 2011, the fourth-largest opening weekend in July, the fifth-largest opening weekend for a film not released on Friday and the second-largest five-day gross for a film opening on Wednesday.
 It set records for the 3-day ($97.9 million) and 4-day ($115.9 million) Independence Day weekend, surpassing Spider-Man 2's record in both cases ($88.2 million and $115.8 million, respectively) until both records were broken with the release of Minions: The Rise of Gru in 2022.
 It retained first place on its second weekend, dropping 52% to $47.1 million.
 Closing on October 13, 2011, with $352.4 million, it is the second-highest-grossing film of 2011 and the second-highest-grossing film in the franchise.